-"A western town of the 1880s, surrounded by the High Desert Plains of Southeast Arizona with the Rincon Mountains
+"An 1880s Western Town, Surrounded by the High Desert Plains of Southeast Arizona and the Rincon Mountains."

 The film history of the Mescal area dates back over 70 years with scenes from Winchester 73 with Jimmy Stewart, The Big Country with Gregory Peck, and Cimarron with Glenn Ford.
 The physical set was built as a town in 1968-1969 for Monte Walsh, starring Lee Marvin and Jack Palance.
 This movie mirrors the current situation with the Mescal Set.
 An aging cowboy realizes the west he loves will soon be gone, and there is no room for cowboys like him.
 Released the same year was the Western comedy Dirty Dingus Magee with the legendary Frank Sinatra.
 Another Hollywood legend graced the set when Elizabeth Taylor filmed Poker Alice.

 A succession of movies followed, including The Life and Times of Judge Roy Bean starring Paul Newman, The Outlaw Josey Wales with Clint Eastwood, and Tom Horn with Steve McQueen.
 The 1990s had major big-budget productions.
 Tombstone starred Kurt Russell, Val Kilmer, Sam Elliott, and many other notables such as Charlton Heston, Harry Carey Jr., and narration by Robert Mitchum.
 It has become a cult classic and easily the most quoted western of all time.
 The Quick and the Dead followed with Hollywood "A-Listers" Sharon Stone, Russell Crowe, Gene Hackman, and a very young Leonardo DiCaprio.